See how to make gorgeous paper star lanterns with lovely star and snowflake cut-outs that cast a magical glow!

 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

-And here’s the paper star lantern with the snowflakes SVG looks like in Cricut Design Space:
+And here’s what the paper star lantern with the snowflakes SVG looks like in Cricut Design Space:

 Decide if you want to cut the vellum layer out.
 The vellum will diffuse the light which gives your paper star lantern a nice glow and disguises the light fixture inside, but the lighting effect of stars and snowflakes cast on walls won’t be as pronounced with the vellum included.
 You decide which one you like best — the vellum layer is optional for both paper star lanterns.
 If you decide not to use vellum, hide or delete that layer (the white triangles).

-I recommend you cut this project from 100 lb. or 100 lb. cardstock or poster board as noted in the material list above.
+I recommend you cut this project from 100 lb. or 110 lb. cardstock or poster board if you want to hang a light inside it.
 This hanging paper star lantern needs to be sturdy enough to support itself, and this material works the best.
 For material settings, use the “glitter cardstock” setting as that will give you two passes and cuts cleanly.

 Step 3: Assemble your paper star lantern.